luphord/imgwrench/README.rst

         Commands:
-        colorfix  Fix colors by stretching channel histograms to full range. resize    Resize images to a maximum side length preserving aspect ratio. stack     Stack images vertically, empty space in the middle.
+        colorfix  Fix colors by stretching channel histograms to full range. resize    Resize images to a maximum side length preserving aspect ratio. save      No-op to enable saving of images without any processing. stack     Stack images vertically, empty space in the middle.

 Features